xmoezzz/SiglusExtract/README.md

 All source code files are licensed under [GNU General Public License v3 (GPLv3)](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).

 ## Note
-SiglusExtract has stopped developing.
+SiglusExtract has stopped developing, no new feature in the future.

-If you have any needs, pls develop by yourself.
+## Bug Report
+Clone this repo & Pull Request

 ## How to build
 1. VS2013 (or higher)